The competition is now open for entries and will close at midnight on 31st July 2014.

 How to enter:

-To enter the competition, please complete the Photography Competition entry form and either:
+To enter the competition, please complete the 2014 Photography Competition entry form (also available in an older version of Microsoft Word below) and either:

 If you are having difficulty with the entry form it is also available in the old format of Microsoft Word.